rjam/CupHolder/README.md

 # CupHolder
 CupHolder lets you easily retain Activity state on configuration changes, similarly to what you get when using retained Fragments.
+On MVP projects, this can be particularly useful to persist Presenters across orientation changes and other configuration changes.

 ###Sure, show me the code###